vipnode/vipnode/README.md

 It should automatically find the RPC and nodekey.
 If it doesn't, it will fail with a useful error message for how to provide those paths.

 ### How to connect as a full node host

+Hosts earn a small fee per minute of being connected to a vipnode client.

 1. Run a local geth in full mode with lightserv enabled, something like:
     `geth --lightserv=60 --rpc`